 I’ve been musing over types of people on projects lately.
 This morning, my husband and I exhibited two common types: the serially, walk-through-the-whole-thing-systematically type (hubby), and the big picture, can’t-wait-to-see-it-put-together type (me).
-See this post for more information.
+See Do Your Interview Questions Discriminate For or Against Your Needs? for more information.
 Mark’s a Guardian (SJ in MBTI terms), I’m a Rational (NT in MBTI terms).
 Here’s what happened.

 It’s been humid in Boston for days (weeks?), and we had another fan (still in the box) for the workout area, waiting to be put together.
 Mark normally puts things together, because he has the patience to read and follow all the directions.
 I normally leave out an early step in my excitement to finish.
 Since we know that, we can work well together.
 Mark usually asks me to read step 2 or 3 again.
 (It doesn’t matter how many steps.
 I always have to read steps 2 or 3 again.)
 But today, I decided I wasn’t going to wait for him to put the fan together.
 I needed a fan now.

 I have the fan almost all put together.
 There’s an extra part.
 I know, on my internal checklist, that extra parts are No Good.
 I won’t throw it away; I know there’s a place for that part.
 Mark has been working out, watching me assemble the fan.
 He’s done and walks over to me.
 He says, “Did you read step 2?”
 I proudly reply, “Of course.
 I read all the steps.”
 He smiles and says, “Did you do step 2?”
 I reply, “Sure.”
 “How about step 3?
 Did you do that one too?”
 I checked.
 Uh oh.
 I missed step 2, and had moved onto step 3, thinking it was step 2.